 Experienced Miami Car Accident Attorneys

-If you have recently been involved in an accident on one of Miami’s most dangerous roads, do not hesitate to contact Lavent Law for immediate assistance.
+If you have recently been involved in an accident on one of Miami’s most dangerous roads, do not hesitate to contact Lavent Law, P.A. for immediate assistance.
 Our experienced Miami personal injury attorneys can help you recover the money you need and deserve after your accident.

 It is important to understand that you only have a short window of time in which you can file a claim for damages.
 If you don’t file within 4 years of your accident you may not be able to recover anything, at all.
 Call us today to schedule your free consultation.
 We will review your case, explain your legal options, and answer any questions you may have for us.